Project-Herophilus/DataSynthesis/DataTier/DataLoaders/README.md

+Return to the <a href="https://github.com/Project-Herophilus/DataSynthesis" target="_blank">Main DataSynthesis Page</a>

 # DataSynthesis Loading Seeded Data
 The easiest thing we could have done is make this a complete SaaS based offering.
 We are cognizant of the potential for partners to build out potential services offering down the road.
 We also want to ensure that organizations can have control of the data.

 # Data Loading
-While we focused initially was around MariaDB / MySQL in 2022 we have decided to move to PostgresQL.
-We will continue to publish DDLs for it.
-The dataloading scripts are simplicistic inserts with NO specific RDBMS commands built into them.
-However, with OS and RDBMS security enhancements always keep in mind there might be changes needed.
-The intent of the Data Seeeding is to support loading all the data we provide, if you wish to reduce the loaded data feel free to customize them.
-As with everything we do we keep the complete history so everyone can see the work that has been done.

-## Postgres
-As mentioned above starting in 2022 all development efforts and core database work will be done against Postgres as the main database.
-We dont test for any specific version of PostgresQL but have heard through various implementatyions either in public clouds or on premise that these scripts work from v9.6 forward.
-We will still continue to export DDLs for other databases.
-However, as with every effort these as a best effort unless otherwise specifically stated.
+All of these scripts have been built around PostgreSQL.
+Active work is going on with other data tiers as well.
+As these get implemented and tested we will put those into this sub module for this repository.

 ### Pre-Requisites
 Make sure you have all the tools needed installed and configured for usage.
+Some of these items have PostgreSQL specific references.

+1. RDBMS you are using installed and configured and have tested connectivity to it.
-1. Clone the DataSynthesis repository.
+2. A clone or unzipped download of the DataSynthesis repository.
-2. Go to the \DataLoaders directory where you cloned the DataSynthesis repository, we maintain ALL relevant load scripts as single files so you should REALLY focus on the latest versioned one by the data technology you are using.
+2. Go to the \DataLoaders directory where you cloned or unzipped the DataSynthesis repository.
 3. Load up a command prompt - You can also use the pqsql command prompt if you wish.
    To simplify the experience you should change directories to the base directory location where the load scripts is.
 By doing this all the scripts will be able to find the corresponding directies and scripts as is.
-4. If you DO NOT not to enter the user name and password for EVERY script to run then make sure you have a .pgpass file created.
+4. If you DO NOT want to enter the user name and password for EVERY script to run then make sure you have a .pgpass file created.
 This file can be wherever you want it to be but we are working with it at It is in the format of host:port:database:user:password the base directory of where the DataTier/DataLoaders are located.
 ```
 localhost:5432:datasynthesis:postgres:Developer123
 ```